 “Our custom printed flash drives are state of the art and always at the fore fromt of technology”

 “we offer a large variety of our data dervices free od charge”

 “Our novilty usb drives really encompass the unique, bizarre and just plane cool”

 Details are often hard to view on a website because each order is different.
 A company at the forefront of technology will offer flash drives in sizes up to and larger than 32GB; a reputable flash drive company will also offer cutting edge 3.0 USB technology as an option.
 Flash drive memory products come in so many conditions, and an untrustworthy company could alter your order to save themselves money.
 Without your “dissecting” the drive and running thorough tests on the memory chip encased within the flash drive shell, you must trust what your wholesale flash drive company states regarding flash drive speed and chip quality.
 Many counterfeits abound within this technological niche.
 Confirming the details on your custom order will save you time and money.

 5. What components are US based?

 The nature of flash drives is such that not everything can originate in the US.
 The internal components come from the Pacific Rim, and many companies will also outsource for everything else.
 The product could be 50 to 5000 miles from the delivery address.
 CFgear prides itself on assembling, printing, data loading, and completing all the design aspects right here on US soil.
 Our factory in Sioux Falls, South Dakota is also our shipping address.
 If a box has a foreign part number or a simple sticker over the label, it is probably not US based.

 The technology business is a crazy place.
 CFgear.com wants to be a lifeline for every customer.
-We answer questions about our products and other products as well, so call us out here in South Dakota at (800)371-1984.
+We answer questions about our products and other products as well, so visit our website and contact us at cfgear.com.
 Your vote of confidence would mean the world to us.